majidmvulle/php-cs-fixer-config/README.md

 ## PhpStorm

 ### Configuration
-To configure in PhpStorm, clone the repository locally and add as an external tool as below.
+To configure in PhpStorm, clone the repository locally (`composer install` obviously) and add as an external tool as below.

 ![](docs/phpstorm-configuration.png)